 Every effort should be made to completely expend all awarded grant funds each year efficiently and effectively.
-Unused portions of college grant funds will not be allowed for reimbursements.
+Unused portions of college's Perkins basic grant funds will not be allowed for reimbursements.
 Carryover funds will be returned to the NCCCS.
 When applicable, these carryover funds will be included in the overall Perkins allocations to all colleges for the following year.